dwhiffing/fury/content/aar/nf/nf2_jr/body.md

 come and hunt down his tormentor.

-Everything unfolded as before until, “Captain, the torpedoes are diverging behind us\!
+Everything unfolded as before until, “Captain, the torpedoes are diverging behind us!
 They are going to bring them in at an angle this time.”

 Dovgan’s blood froze.
 How had he not anticipated this?
 He hadn’t